UNOMP/unified-node-open-mining-portal/README.md

 #### Security
-SuperNET Multipool has some implicit security advantages for pool operators and miners:
+UNOMP has some implicit security advantages for pool operators and miners:
 * Without a registration/login system, non-security-oriented miners reusing passwords across pools is no longer a concern.
 * Automated payouts by default and pool profits are sent to another address so pool wallets aren't plump with coins - giving hackers little reward and keeping your pool from being a target.